metzzo/Awesome/doc/language/language.md

 Possible connections are:
  * variable -> variable: Whenever the value of the left operand changes, it is automatically set to the right operand.
  * variable -> function: Whenever the value of the left operand changes, the function of the right operand called, the parameter being the value of the left operand
  * function -> function: Whenever the value of the left operand is called and the execution is ended, the function on the right operand is called with the parameter being the return type of the left operand.
-You can combine this with yield return
+You can combine this with yield

+### Extern
+Extern allows to interface with code from the "outside" - other libraries, frameworks, ...
+In extern blocks every data type has to be explicitely defined, no type inference is performed.
+You can define 3 different types of data in an extern statement:
+ - function: Normal functions that are callable by awesome
+ - interface: Interfaces that may be used by awesome, if you want to create an interface create a function
+ - variables: Normal variables that are setable and readable by awesome

+extern
+  var randomVariable is int

+  function array_length_int(array is array of int) named by "arr_len_int"

+  function create_MyOtherObject is MyOtherObject() named by "c_my_othr_obj"

+  interface MyOtherObject
+    function attr1()
+    function attr2()
+    function attr3()
+  end
+end

+### Extension Methods
+This system is used to provide some convenience methods for existing classes or primitive datatypes

+extend int
+  function toFloat()
+    var floatVal = this
+    return floatVal
+  end
+  function toInt()
+    return this
+  end
+  function toString()
+    return int_to_string_func(this) // native function call
+  end
+end

+extend array of int
+  property this[position]
+    get
+      return access_intarray(this, position) // native function call end
+    set
+      set_intarray(this, position, value) // native function call end end function toFloatArray()
+    // convert to float array
+  end
+  function toStringArray()
+    // convert to string array
+  end
+  function iterate()
+    for i in range(this.length)
+      yield this[i]
+    end
+  end
+  function length()
+    return array_length(this) // native function call
+  end
+end

 ### Possible Features
 #### Likely
+ * Indexer
  * Generics
- * Extension Methods
  * Interface
  * namespace/package system
  * Abstract classes/functions